Guest Information

 Green Initiatives

 Please support our efforts to reduce waste.
 Bring your own refillable water bottles and coffee cups.
-Commercially bottled water is not sold on the festival site but drinking water will be available.
-All of our plates, cutlery, napkins and beverage cups are compostable.
-These items, as well as paper, cardboard and food waste, can be tossed into clearly marked collection bins instead of the garbage.
+Commercially bottled water is not sold on the festival site but free drinking water will be available.
+We will have clearly marked recycling stations on site, and we ask you to take a minute to sort your beverage containers and plastic items, as well as any paper and cardboard.
+Finally we request that all food waste goes into our clearly marked compost collection bins instead of the garbage.
+Thank you!

 Handy links